BM285/DI_ABAP_Integration/exercises/ex2/README.md

 - ON_SUSPEND: Called at least once, after the graph is stopped or suspended
 - ON_STOP: Called once, after the graph is stopped

-## Exercise 2.1 - Create your own custom ABAP Operator in SAP S/4HANA
+## Exercise 2.1 - Creating your own custom ABAP Operator in SAP S/4HANA

 Like the CDS Views, custom ABAP Operators could also be manually implemented in S/4HANA (Class Builder) or in the ABAP Development Tools (ADT) on Eclipse.<br>
 However, in order to reduce manual activities to a minimum, there is a framework available that supports you in the creation of all artifacts in the S/4HANA ABAP backend that are required for your own ABAP operator.
 That framework consists of two reports that must be executed in sequence: